The gaming industry as a whole is experiencing a boom like never before.

 As you can tell by its name this school is focused primarily on art and design topics.
 Aspiring game designers can use this to their advantage and focus in on one particular niche, which can help to separate them from the pack.
 For example, instead of the generic approach to game design offered by some other schools, at CalArts you can concentrate on Bachelor of Fine Arts degrees focused on Graphic Design, Experimental Animation, Character Animation as well as Masters programs in Creative Writing, Art and Technology and Sound Design.

 Those of you wishing to attend CalArts are expected to have graduated near the top of your high school class and possess an extensive portfolio displaying your best work.
 This is because the California Institute of the Arts has an acceptance rate is lower than 30%.
-Another thing to note is the cost of tuition is quite high coming in at roughly $43,000 per year for full time students.
-Meaning your total cost will be close to $200,000 upon gradation.
+Another thing to note is the cost of tuition is quite high coming in at roughly $43,000 per year for full-time students.
+Meaning your total cost will be close to $200,000 upon graduation.

 Art Center College of Design, Pasadena California